albrow/zoom/README.md

 Version: X.X.X

-A blazing-fast, lightweight ORM-ish library for go and redis.
+A blazing-fast, lightweight ORM for Go built on Redis.

 **WARNING:** this isn't done yet and may change significantly before the official release.
 I do not advise using Zoom for production or mission-critical applications.
 Feedback and pull requests are welcome :)